Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Help for Students

-Learn how to use AI responsibly, understand your college's policies, and access resources for navigating AI in education.
+Learn how to use AI responsibly, understand your college's policies, and access resources for navigating AI in your academic life.

 CSCC Policy on AI